Poland's PGE and Denmark's Orsted complete Baltic wind power deal

-Poland's biggest power group PGE (PGE.WA) and Denmark's Orsted (ORSTED.CO) have finalised a deal to jointly develop two offshore wind projects in the Baltic Sea, PGE said on Thursday.
+WARSAW (Reuters) - Poland’s biggest power group PGE and Denmark’s Orsted have finalised a deal to jointly develop two offshore wind projects in the Baltic Sea, PGE said on Thursday.

 Under the terms of the deal, Orsted bought 50% in each of two PGE units developing two offshore projects totalling 2.5 gigawatts (GW).
 The transactions were worth a combined 686 million zlotys ($181 million).